ash-kad21/task-master/docs/mcp-provider-guide.md

 ## CLI Integration

-The MCP provider works seamlessly with Task Master CLI commands when running in an MCP context:
+The MCP provider works seamlessly with Task Master Pro CLI commands when running in an MCP context:

 ```bash
 # Generate tasks using MCP provider (if configured as main)